collective-soundworks/soundworks/README.md

 In detail, the `.start()` method of the module does the following:

 - It sends a request to the `ServerCheckin` module via WebSockets, asking the server to send the label of an available seat.
-- When it receives the response from the server, it displays the label on the screen (*e.g.* “Please go to seat C5 and touch the screen.”) and waits for the participant's acknowledgement.
+- When it receives the response from the server, it displays the label on the screen (*e.g.* “Please go to seat C5 and touch the screen.”) and waits for the participant’s acknowledgement.
 - When the participant touches the screen, the client module calls the method `.done()` to hand over the control to a subsequent module (in many scenarios, the `performance` itself).

 Hence, a slightly simplified version of the `ClientCheckin` module would look like the following: